 What's gowd to the heart that is wae?
-Our laird has baith honours and wealth,
+Our laird has baith honours and wealth.

-Yet, see ! how he's dwining wi' care ; Now we, though we've naithing but health, Are cantie and leal everyair.
+Yet, see! how he's dwining wi' care ; Now we, though we've naithing but health,

+Are cantie and leal evermair.
-O Marie! the heart that is true

-Has something mair costly than gear; Ilk e'en it has naething to rue,

-Ilk morn it has naething to fear.

-Ye warldlings, gae hord up your store,

-And tremble for fear aught ye type;

-Guard your treasures wi' lock, bar, and door,

-True love is the guardian of mine."
+O Marie! the heart that is true Has something mair costly than gear; Ilk e'en it has naething to rue, Ilk morn it has naething to fear.
+Ye warldlings, gae hord up your store, And tremble for fear aught ye tyne; Guard your treasures wi' lock, bar, and door, True love is the guardian of mine."

 A great part of this song is borrowed from one by Robert Ferguson; for particulars of which, see his poetical works.
-There is something in the words of this song which always struck us as being irresistibly pleasing: they breathe the very soul of devoted affection, and are allied to one of our finest plaintive airs.
+There is something in the words of this song which always struck us as being irresistibly pleasing: they breathe the very soul of devoted affection, and are allied to one of our finest plantive airs.
+The Scots have often been accused of claiming the Irish music as their own; and,

-The 'Scots have often been accused of claiming the Irish music as their own; and, though we wish to act fairly by them, we cannot but doubt the exclusive right which, in many instances, has been asserted in favour of the sister country.
+The Scots have often been accused of claiming the Irish music as their own; and, though we wish to act fairly by them, we cannot but doubt the exclusive right which, in many instances, has been asserted in favour of the sister country.
 Burns says, "The wandering minstrel harpers and pipers used to go frequently enough through the wilds of Scotland and Ireland, and so some favourite airs might be common to both."
 From this intercourse, the itinerant minstrels of either country might widely disseminate these tunes, and each nation might gradually mould them to its own peculiar character.
 Of this, many instances, we think, may be traced.
 The air adapted to Burns's song, "The gloomy night is gathering fast," says Smith, "which we carefully noted from the singing of an aged Highland woman several years ago, is very like, in the second strain, to a well-known Irish tune.
 If it be of Irish origin, the Highlanders have altered it to their own scale; but might not the Irish have taken the same liberty?
 The similarity of "I lo'ed ne'er a laddie but ane" to the air "My lodging is on the cold ground" is striking; and yet this air has long been considered to be in Scotland of native growth."